milkcircle/milkcircle.github.io/_posts/2019-03-22-comment-on-thalassemia-studies.md

 My suspicion is that transfusion burden will not be reduced by nearly as much as these studies report.

-Indeed, the luspatercept study, along with many other gene-therapy trials for thalassemia, demonstrate the need for patients and providers to *very carefully* think about whether the measured parameters truly align with patient quality of life and goals of therapy.
+Indeed, the luspatercept study, along with many other gene-therapy trials for thalassemia, demonstrates the need for patients and providers to *very carefully* think about whether the measured parameters truly align with patient quality of life and goals of therapy.